Could What She Didn’t Know Cost Her?

 With taxation explained, Irina finds needs advice on whether or not to sell, and of course, she would like to have a proactive strategy to maximize this as well as future ISO transactions.
-In addition, her costly experience in 2016 has her questioning whether ISOs are the best use of funds for education funding or whether other funds should be used first.
+In addition, her costly experience last year has her questioning whether ISOs are the best use of funds for education funding or whether other funds should be used first.

 Her husband Vlad had a bad experience working with a financial advisor.
 Irina is taking the lead this time, making sure to engage her accountant and a fee-only fiduciary, who is independent, objective and a CFP®.